storvik/nix-config/README.md

 ```

 Modules are divided into home-manager and nixos modules.
-All module options can be seen in `modules/default.nix`.
+All module options can be seen in `modules/hm-module/options.nix` and `modules/nixos/options.nix`.
+Each should contain `home.nix` and / or `nixos.nix`, which should define host configuration.

 ## Install